“When I was not confined to the house, I would spend my days and my nights on the Edge.”

 The day of the walk presented an equal, hypnotic haze which took a great deal of effort to pull away from.
 The walk continued though not with the handrail caution and safety of the path.
 Down through the valley of the stones, little discernible way seemed to present itself.
 Behind the Edge, a quick stray from the path lead to some eerily abandoned mine shafts, of which the danger became all too obvious.
 Standing unwisely and irresponsibly over a precipice, the wild danger of the place – the same aspect that Garner channels again and again – was briefly felt.
 The rain fell with a increased force, the place resisted; the Edge had ironically found its edge again.
 Mud clogged the grips of my boots so the gravel make-way of the path was finally followed back through to find some of the many features that haunt the forest.
 Past the small, obviously Victorian “Druid” stone circle and back down into the forest’s valley, an unstable path eventually lead to a formation known as the Holy Well.

 The sound of the water was incredibly pleasant, in part because it was the history of Garner and the place made manifest; a source perhaps.
 He talks about this well several times in various essays, mentioning that it is where his family gathered both their water and their children’s pocket money: “Our water supply derived from the Holy Well, which granted wishes to tourists at weekends, and an income for the child of our family who, on a Monday morning, cleaned out the small change”.
 His Grandfather even claimed that the well’s water was “a cure for barren women”.
 I drunk some of its water, in spite of being neither barren nor a woman, as a resistance to the prevalent idea of everything outside being contaminated with germs; a fear that effectively keeps more and more people indoors, away from the giddy exuberance provided by the phenomenology of nature and its physical pleasures.
 The boggy nature of the path became more evident and the walk back up the side of the valley was enjoyably slippery, even catching an absentminded dog-walker off balance as he fell off the path and down the side.
-Coming to his aid, he looked rather aghast, as if being tricked by a trustworthy acquaintance.
+Coming to his aid, he looked rather aghast, as if tricked by a trustworthy acquaintance.

-The last stop on the walk was the Wizard’s Well, another natural source of water that bares the carving of a wizard and an inscription that reads “Drink of this and take thy fill, for the water falls by the Wizhard’s will”.
+The last stop on the walk was the Wizard’s Well, another natural source of water that bears the carving of a wizard and an inscription that reads “Drink of this and take thy fill, for the water falls by the Wizhard’s will”.
 The carving is reputedly one of the many remains of handiwork by Garner’s great-great-grandfather, Robert.
 The well sadly proved too magical for my camera to properly capture its wonderful phylacterium, its overhanging rock casting out most of the light from above the trees.
 I rubbed my hand on the Wizard’s mossy beard and then onto my own, perhaps for some encouragement in its growing long and wise.
 In Brisingamen, Colin and Susan also find the Wizard’s Well which provides a clue the presence of Cadellin, the wizard at the heart of Garner’s narrative:

 Just as they were about to turn for home after a climb from the foot of the Edge, the children came upon a stone trough into which water was dripping from an overhanging cliff, and high in the rock was carved the face of a bearded man…